Online Decision Making for Trading Wind Energy: Case study

 \section{Case study}

 Electricity markets are in the midst of a rapid development towards reducing the time between market transactions and the actual exchange of electricity.
 Examples of this transformation are given, i.e., by the reduction of the electricity lead time (Australian NEM or the Californian CAISO\footnote{See \url{https://aemo.com.au} and \url{http://www.caiso.com/}}) or by the development of new intraday markets (OMIE intraday markets or NordPool ELBAS\footnote{See \url{https://www.omie.es/} and \url{https://www.nordpoolgroup.com/}}).
-Inspired by this trend, we analyze a case study that considers an online forward market that takes place every hour followed by a balancing market with a dual-price settlement for imbalances.
-The closure of the forward market happens just before the start of the next period.
-We assume that the wind power producer constantly participates in the market and her offer is always accepted.
+Inspired by this trend, we analyze a case study that considers an online forward market that takes place every hour followed by a balancing market with a two-price imbalance settlement.
+The gate closure of the forward market happens just before the start of the next period.
+We assume that the wind farm continuously participates in the market and her offer is always accepted.

-This section first describes the data utilized in this case study.
+In the following we first describe the data used in this case study.
 Then, several benchmark methods are proposed to compare against OLNV.
-Finally, in the last part of this section, we analyze the numerical results obtained in the case study, including the regret, economic performance and computational cost of OLNV.
+Finally, in a last part, we analyze the numerical results obtained, based on regret, economic performance and computational costs.